poissonconsulting/checkr/README.md

 #> 1358
 #> Warning: column hair_color of dplyr::starwars can only include values 'black',
 #> 'blond' or 'brown'
+#> Warning: column gender of dplyr::starwars can only include values 'female',
+#> 'hermaphrodite', 'male' or 'none'
 #> Warning: dplyr::starwars must not have more than 84 rows
 #> Warning: column 'hair_color' in dplyr::starwars must be a unique key
 ```